OnionsMakeYouCry/mintlify-docs/kyc-api.md

   - `redirectUrl?: string | null`
   - `metadata?: Record<string, unknown> | null`

-On session creation, if the user has no workspace, a default workspace is created and the user’s API keys are migrated onto it.
-The user’s `currentWorkspaceId` is set/updated.
+Prerequisite: a workspace must already exist and contain API keys (`apiPublicKey`, `apiSecretKey`).
+No default workspace is created by the API.

 ---